Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Trip.** In place of 1 physical attack, you can attempt to trip a creature of your size or smaller within your reach.
 Make a Brawn check with difficulty based on its DR.

 **Improvise.** Take an action that is not listed here, at the Arbiter's discretion.

+## Sleights
+There is a number of things you can do that don't count as a full action, detailed below.
+You can only use one Sleight in a given turn.

+**Magic.** Cast a spell that can be cast as a sleight.

+**Use.** Use an object, like opening a door or drinking a potion.

 ## Initiative
 The turn order in combat is determined by rolling initiative.
 To roll initiative, you can choose any die with a number of faces equal to or lower than your Courage Value (if you decide to roll at all).
 The number rolled is where you are on initiative order: whoever rolled highest goes first, and whoever rolled lowest (or didn't roll at all) goes last.